pikulet/intellex/README.txt

 ## data_helper.py

 The data helper contains shared methods, and direct file reading and writing.
 Shared methods includes NLTK tokenisation methods, since we want to apply consistent tokenisation for both the document and query.

 The direct file reading and writing is handled by pickle, but we abstract everything here so we could experiment with different serialisation modules (JSON, XML).
 We wanted to experiment with this aspect because our initial searching was very slow and inefficient.
 We did online research (see references) on serialisation methods, and tested them out.
 In the end, our results still directed us back to pickle.

 ## properties_helper.py

 The properties helper module manages document properties.
 We store the constants needed to access the specific document properties here.
 Having this module was useful in our experimentation, because we could add more document metadata easily.
-Document properties have no actual relevance to document retrieval, and they mostly help with the relative ranking of the retrieved documents, and for relevance feedback.
+Document properties have no actual relevance to document retrieval, and they mostly help with the elative ranking of the retrieved documents, and for relevance feedback.

 For example:
 (1) lengths are used in normalisation of scores